Skip to content

 Open shade is “one of my favorite ways of shooting,” says Emmanuel.
 That’s because open shade is easy to achieve and yields beautiful portraits.

 For our color-theory lovers, did you notice the complementary red and green tones playing off of each other?
-Complementary colors create visually pleasing contrast.
+Complementary colors create a visually pleasing contrast.
 An added bonus is the pop of blue from the lifeguard’s mirrored Ray-Bans.
 That bit of blue catches our eye and also pulls the ocean into the photo.
 Viewers are always drawn to the eyes in an image.
-Even though we can’t literally see his eyes, this is a unique way to draw us into the portrait.
+Even though we can’t see his eyes, this is a unique way to draw us into the portrait.

-V-Flat Setup #1- Negative Fill & Blocking Light in Open Shade
+V-Flat Setup #1: Negative Fill & Blocking Light in Open Shade

-With his model already seated in the open shade of a lifeguard stand, all Emmanuel needed to do was cut a bit of light from camera left with the help of a V-Flats black surface.
+With his model already seated in the open shade of a lifeguard stand, all Emmanuel needed to do was cut a bit of light from camera left with the help of a V-Flat's black surface.

-“I like what the sand is doing to his glasses, but I wanted to take a little bit of light away from this side,” said Emmanuel after opening the V-Flat to full height and positioning it on the lifeguard’s right side.
+“I like what the sand is doing to his glasses, but I wanted to take a little bit of light away from this side,” says Emmanuel after opening the V-Flat to full height and positioning it with the black side facing the lifeguard’s right side.

-V-Flat Setup #2 - Negative Fill + Blocking Reflected Light in Direct Sunlight
+V-Flat Setup #2: Negative Fill + Blocking Reflected Light in Direct Sunlight

-V-Flat Setup #3 - Creating Open Shade With a V-Flat Held Overhead
+V-Flat Setup #3: Creating Open Shade with a V-Flat Held Overhead

 The result?
 Beautiful beach portraits.

-V-Flat Setup #4 - Find a Shaded Area and Bounce Light with a V-Flat
+V-Flat Setup #4: Find a Shaded Area and Bounce Light with a V-Flat

 Let’s take this beach session into the foliage with the help of a picnic table surrounded by various trees and palms.

 And there’s nothing like swaying palm fronds to add that island vibe.
-Here’s a behind the scenes video still of Emmanuel’s open shade beach shoot with a white V-Flat to bounce light onto the model (aka chin fill).
+Here’s a behind-the-scenes video still of Emmanuel’s open shade beach shoot with a white V-Flat to bounce light onto the model (aka chin fill):

-V-Flat Setup #5 - Use the Ocean’s Reflective Qualities + V-Flat for Open Shade
+V-Flat Setup #5: Use the Ocean’s Reflective Qualities + V-Flat for Open Shade

 Time to get wet.
-Well — don’t get the V-Flat wet — but you “can’t be at the beach and not get in the water,” says Emmanuel.
+Well, don’t get the V-Flat wet, but you “can’t be at the beach and not get in the water,” says Emmanuel.

 We completely agree.